twirphp/twirp/docs/getting-started/installation.rst

 ---------------------

-Just like in case of ``protoc``, the easiest way to install the plugin by downloading it from the `Github Releases <https://github.com/twirphp/twirp/releases>`_ page.
+Just like in case of ``protoc``, the easiest way to install the plugin is downloading it from the `Github Releases <https://github.com/twirphp/twirp/releases>`_ page.

-Make sure to save the binary exactly it is found in the downloaded archive.
+Make sure to save the binary with the same name as it is found in the downloaded archive.
 Also, make sure you place the binary in your ``$PATH``, otherwise you will have to tell ``protoc`` where you saved the plugin: